nishchay/translations/static/english/learningCenter/v2.0/request/responseHandling.md

 ###### Set Content Type

 Using `setContentType` we can set content type of response.
-This is required in the case route response type is `null`, as set in `@Response` annotation.
+This is required in the case route response type is `null`, as set in `Response` attribute.

 ```php
 Response::setContentType('application/json')